anhvir/c205/README.md

  c205 Week 02:
 =======

-Instructions  today's lab
+Instructions for today's lab
 ----------------------------
 1. Open a new tab in your browser (say, Chrome), navigate to the LMS page of comp20005
 1. Click on **LMS** --> **Working with jEdit and gcc**, and follow the instructions for "Write and run your program in the MSE lab".
 Hints: You should resize and re-arrange the windows so that at the same time you can fully see both Chrome and minGW windows, and when in need, see both jEdit and minGW windows.
 1. In the minGW window try the folloing commands.
-You will need to use thesecommand very frequently.
+You will need to use these command very frequently.

 Command | Explaination and notes
 ------- | ------------